Advanced Ideas in Estate Planning for Doctors

 Human Capital

 If other people depend on you, then life insurance is a must.
-Most young folks do not have an appropriate indication for permanent life insurance, so stick with term life insurance.
+Stick with term life insurance unless you have an appropriate indication for permanent life insurance.

-As far as personal liability insurance, yes please!
-“Max out” your home and auto policies and get $2-5M worth of umbrella insurance.
-As a high-income earner, this is a necessary expense to safeguard your future.
+As far as personal liability insurance, yes, please!
+“Max out” your home and auto policies and get $2M of umbrella insurance.
+Medical malpractice insurance is the standard of care.

 Asset Protection in Mid-Career

-In mid-career, consider predators in the context of liability.
-The longer you accumulate assets, the higher the chances you will become a target.
-In addition, families, houses, and young drivers are also sources of risk.
+In mid-career, consider predators.
+You have saved money.
+The longer you accumulate assets, the higher your chances of becoming a target.
+Families, houses, and young drivers are also sources of risk.

 Exclusion Planning